easylau/opencsv/README.md

 For example:

     CsvFile Csv("./data.csv");
-    cout<<"There is"<<Csv.row<<"rows"<<endl;
+    //obtain the number of rows and columns of the csv file cout<<"There is"<<Csv.row<<"rows"<<endl;
     cout<<"There is"<<Csv.col<<"columns"<<endl;

-    //read the data from the first column of csv file vector<string>* v=NULL;
+    //read the data from the first column of the csv file vector<string>* v=NULL;
     v=Csv.getCol(0);
     //print the data in vector